edoardooldani/meanCalculator/README.md

 exam (vote) (credits)

 Without one of the 3 parameters the script will go to the next line, this is because some exams have no grade.

+By downloading the executable you can run it simply by clicking on the file.
+Or you can download the python file to modify it or add features.